what is mad honey

 Why don’t all toxic rhododendrons produce mad honey?

-In other words, why there is mad honey only made in Turkey or Nepal, when there are toxic rhododendrons in other parts of the world as well?
+In other words, why is there mad honey only made in Turkey or Nepal, when there are toxic rhododendrons in other parts of the world as well?

 1. The density of toxic rhododendron is high enough to produce mad honey only in Turkey and Nepal.
 There are 6 species of rhododendron present in the flora of Turkey and the most commonly found are exactly the toxic species: Rhododendron luteum L. and R. ponticum L.

 2. Some Turkish beekeepers make mad honey on purpose.
-They use it in small quantities to promote general health, as a pain reliever, for treatment of abdominal pain and dyspepsia and is felt to be a sexual stimulant.
-But since the amount of grayanotoxin in mad honey is variable and uncontrolable, accidental poisoning from intentional ingestion may occur.
+They use it in small quantities to promote general health, as a pain reliever, for the treatment of abdominal pain and dyspepsia, and as a sexual stimulant.

 3. Invasive plants are not as toxic as the native ones.

-It is known that rhododendron is invasive in the British Isles.
-A research team carried out a landscape scale chemical analysis of populations of Rhododendron ponticum in Ireland and compared this to the nectar toxin levels in its range in Spain and Portugal where the species is also native.
-The results were surprising: in 1 out of 5 invasive plants the toxins were absent from nectar.
+The results were surprising: in 1 out of 5 invasive plants, the toxins were absent from nectar.
 (This means that invasive toxic rhododendrons are 5 times less toxic than the native ones!)
 Other chemicals in the nectar, which were not toxic to bees, changed very little between the invasive and native ranges.

-The explanations for this are connected to the types of bees that can tolerate the toxins (it seems that only the bumblebees (Bombus terrestris) can do that.
-And the Turkish Apil mellifera sub-species.)
 But in order to ensure resilience and stability in our ecosystems, rhododendrons decreased the level of grayanotoxin in its nectar to make room for other pollinators to visit. (“Hidden poisons in rhododendron nectar” by Phil Stevenson & Alison Scott-Brown)

 Yet, according to Kebler LF, history tells us that honey bees of Europe and North America were capable of producing mad honey, meaning that there is no difference between Turkish honey bees and honey bees in the rest of the world.

-Beware of unwanted poisoning!
+Beware of unwanted honey poisoning!

-Today there is an increased travel throughout the world and lots of online shops which allow you to buy honey and stuff from the hardest places to reach.
+Today there is increased travel throughout the world and lots of online shops which allow you to buy honey and stuff from the hardest places to reach.
 Thus the risk of grayanotoxin poisoning is possible outside the areas of Ericaceae-dominated vegetation, namely, Turkey, Japan, Brazil, United States, Nepal, and British Columbia.

 Other than that, grayanotoxin poisoning in humans is rare. 🙂

-Where can I buy mad honey?
+Where can I buy mad honey from?

-I hear this question all the time.
-In our search for a way to entertain ourselves, we think we can handle the toxicity of it and be ok if we stick to the recommended dose.
 What can I say, this can be true.
 But it is not easy to get REAL mad honey.
 Honey may only be contaminated with grayanotoxin and not have the necessary quantity to induce the hallucinogenic effect we desire.
 Or it may be too much of it.

 The only way to be sure is to buy it from the Turkish or Nepalese locals, who will also tell you how to take it for good results.
 They know how, they have been using it as medicine since … forever.
-Nevertheless it’s pretty hard to get to them.
+Nevertheless, it’s pretty hard to get to them.

 • Real mad honey can be found in Nepal.
 You can take trips in the mountains and see the honey hunters in action.
 Please read the article Himalayan Red Honey – aka mad, toxic, hallucinogenic honey from Nepal. and find out what to do for this.